Main Content

 • off — Overflows wrap to the appropriate value that the data type can represent.

-Clearing this check box also helps you to avoid overspecifying how a block handles out-of-range signals.
+• Consider clearing this parameter when you want to optimize efficiency of your generated code.
+Clearing this parameter also helps you to avoid overspecifying how a block handles out-of-range signals.
 For more information, see Troubleshoot Signal Range Errors.

 • In general, the code generation process can detect when overflow is not possible.
 In this case, the code generator does not produce saturation code.